 Any student found to be smoking or vaping on school property or found with tobacco products or related materials (lighters, matches, cigarette papers, pipes, tobacco, vapes or vape cartridges, etc...) will face serious consequences that may include suspension.
-(Please refer to CONSEQUENCES CHART on pages 24-25.)
+(Please refer to CONSEQUENCES CHART)